CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/object-storage.md

 ### Swift Credentials

 The easiest way to generate **Swift** storage credentials is through [MetaCentrum cloud dashboard](https://dashboard.cloud.muni.cz).
-You can generate application credentials as described [here](../how-to-guides/obtaining-api-key.md).
-You must have role **heat_stack_owner**.
+You can generate application credentials as described in the [Obtaining API Key](../how-to-guides/obtaining-api-key.md) section.
+You must have the **heat_stack_owner** role.

 ### S3 Credentials

 If you want to use **S3 API** you will need to generate ec2 credentials for access.
 Note that to generate ec2 credentials you will also need credentials containing the role of **heat_stack_owner**.
-Once you sourced your credentials for CLI you can generate ec2 credentials by the following command:
+Once you sourced your credentials for CLI, you can generate ec2 credentials:

 ```
 $ openstack ec2 credentials create